akka/akka/akka-docs/src/main/paradox/java/cluster-usage.md

 @@@

-The cluster can be managed with the script `akka-cluster` provided in the Akka github repository here: [@github@/akka-cluster/jmx-client](@github@/akka-cluster/jmx-client).
+The cluster can be managed with the script `akka-cluster` provided in the Akka github repository @extref[here](github:akka-cluster/jmx-client).
 Place the script and the `jmxsh-R5.jar` library in the same directory.

 Run it without parameters to see instructions about how to use the script: